Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 <img align="right" src="media/av1.png" width="340" />

-Both codes are undetected by Windows defender.
-The remote injection exe on virustotal got 10 detections, but using a simple certificate and metadata manager like Process Hacker (free an open source) i uploaded the data of a common app (in my case it was github desktop setup) and the AVs detections went from 10 to 1 in an instant, and for the first time Bitdefender didn't flag it as suspicious 😀!!!
-The file went from a few kilobytes to like 10mb tho so i think i'll have to work on that, maybe by embedding only the essential metadata and certificates.
+Both codes are detected and stopped by Windows defender.
+The remote injection exe on virustotal got 10 detections, but using a simple certificate and metadata manager like Process Hacker (free an open source) i uploaded the data of a common app (in my case it was github desktop setup) and the AVs detections went from 10 to 1 in an instant.

 <img align="left" src="media/av4.png" width="540" />